 Edy Fung’s current research focuses on the origins of machine electronics, logic and philosophy of information.
 With interest beyond the anthropocentric perspectives, she works with sound, text, documentation, archive, installation, sculpture, public intervention and transmission art.
 Together with her sonic project Quantum Foam//QNTMFM, her practice seeks to explore and address current technological paradigms and the resulting epistemic limitations.

-Fung’s work has been presented at the Irish Museum of Modern Art, Galway International Art Festival, Nobel Week Lights Stockholm, Golden Thread Belfast, FACT Liverpool, STATIC Complex, RHA Dublin, MUTEK Montréal, CCA Derry~Londonderry, Somerset House Studios London, Videotage Hong Kong and Irish Arts Centre, New York.
-She has curated and produced exhibitions and events internationally with Visual Artists Ireland, Unit 44 Dublin, Fylkingen Stockholm, Flax Arts Studios Belfast, Catalyst Arts Belfast, Zaratan Arte Contemporanea Lisbon and Embassy Gallery Edinburgh.
+Fung’s work has been presented at the Irish Museum of Modern Art, CTM Festival Berlin, Galway International Art Festival, Nobel Week Lights Stockholm, FACT Liverpool, STATIC Complex, Royal Hibernian Academy, MUTEK Montréal, CCA Derry~Londonderry, Somerset House Studios and Irish Arts Centre, New York.
+She has curated and produced exhibitions and events internationally with Visual Artists Ireland, Unit 44 Dublin, Fylkingen Stockholm, Flax Arts Studios Belfast, Catalyst Arts, Zaratan Arte Contemporanea Lisbon and Embassy Gallery Edinburgh.

 Fung is currently a resident composer at the Elektronmusikstudion EMS Sweden (2023-) and artist-in-residence at Goethe Institut Studio Quantum (2023-) exploring sonification of quantum systems.
-Her sound composition has been featured at The WIRE’s Below the Radar 39 and broadcasted on Resonance FM, Hong Kong Community Radio, CAMP FR, Domes FM, and RTÉ Pulse.
+Her sound composition has been featured at The WIRE’s Below the Radar 39 and broadcasted on Resonance FM, HKCR, CAMP FR, Domes FM, and RTÉ Pulse.

 Other academic and pedagogical roles include Visiting Research Associate at the Sonic Arts Research Centre (2019-2020), CCA x Jerwood = Supports Mentors (2023-).
 She holds a master in architecture from the Royal College of Art, London (2013-2015).